j-jae0/j-jae0.github.io/_posts/hackerrank-sql/2023-05-12-hackerrank-sql-12.md

 ***

-# 2. Occupations
+# 1. Occupations
-Pivot the Occupation column in OCCUPATIONS so that each Name is sorted alphabetically and displayed underneath its corresponding Occupation.
+[Pivot](https://en.wikipedia.org/wiki/Pivot_table) the Occupation column in OCCUPATIONS so that each Name is sorted alphabetically and displayed underneath its corresponding Occupation.
 The output column headers should be Doctor, Professor, Singer, and Actor, respectively.

 **Note**: Print NULL when there are no more names corresponding to an occupation.<br>
 [👉 Occupations 문제 보러가기](https://www.hackerrank.com/challenges/occupations/problem?isFullScreen=true)